The risks of not having strong passwords

 Though browsers often have built-in password managers these days, if you have your own password manager in place, you or your IT management team have more control; you can back it up and protect it.
 Plus, include passwords for systems and apps not hosted on a browser.

 IT admins and managers can also manage who has access to the password management areas.
-You can remove employees that leave the company, assign access to folders with important senior-level data and assets to just those that require access, and more.
+You can remove employees who leave the company, assign access to folders with important senior-level data and assets to just those who require access, and more.

 Protect your password manager

-The NCSC recommends that you protect your password managers for the extra layer of security.
+The NCSC recommends that you protect your password managers for an extra layer of security.

 Why?